Equipment and facilities

 Publication date: Dec.
 1, 2019

-This guide is one in the Exploring Energy Efficiency and Alternatives (E3A): Biodiesel Applications for the Home, Farm or Ranch series.
-This one describes biodiesel, explains how it differs from vegetable oil, and answers several questions relating ...
+This guide is one in the Exploring Energy Efficiency and Alternatives (E3A): Micro-hydropower for the Home, Farm or Ranch series.
+Water use is often a contentious issue.
+Relative to other renewable energy technologies, micro-hydro faces heavy ...

 Publication date: Dec.
 1, 2019

-This guide is one in the Exploring Energy Efficiency and Alternatives (E3A): Biodiesel Applications for the Home, Farm or Ranch series.
-This series examines biodiesel from oilseed processing to conversion, from consumer issues to economics.
-This ...
+This guide is one in the Exploring Energy Efficiency and Alternatives (E3A): Micro-hydropower for the Home, Farm or Ranch series.
+Missouri residents are fortunate to possess two important pieces of a viable hydropower resource: water and elevation. ...

 Use this spreadsheet tool to help you estimate the cost of irrigating forage systems.